Reserve Funds, Assessment, or Loan: 3 Ways to Pay for Capital Improvements

 3. Get a loan

-It turns out a loan may be your best (and safest) bet when it comes to paying for a capital improvement.
-For starters, HOAs typically do not receive prepayment penalties for making additional principal payments or paying the loan off.
+Pros: It turns out a loan may be your best (and safest) bet when it comes to paying for a capital improvement.
+For starters, HOAs typically do not receive prepayment penalties for making additional principal payments to pay down a loan.
 Often, a prepayment penalty only applies if the loan is refinanced with another lender.
-Additionally, while most banks will lend up to 10 years, many banks extend amortization to 15 or 20 years.
+Additionally, while most banks will lend up to 10 years, many banks extend amortization to 15 or 20 years depending on the capital improvement.
 This reduces the monthly payment and makes financing more affordable for HOAs.
 Finally, association loans typically have minimal closing costs.
 Since no physical collateral is involved, the title and attorney fees are generally much lower.

 “Which option is best for my Arizona HOA?”